Testing With Nullables

 Nullables Livestream with Ted M. Young

-In this weekly livestream series, which is currently ongoing, I pair up with Ted M. Young, aka jitterted.
-We look at Nullables and A-Frame Architecture as an alternative to Mocks, Spies, and Hexagonal Architecture.
+In this weekly livestream series, which ran from November 2022 to April 2023, I pair up with Ted M. Young, aka jitterted.
+We look at Nullables and A-Frame Architecture as an alternative to Mocks, Spies, and Hexagonal Architecture in a Java/Spring Boot codebase.
 Each episode combines a healthy dose of architecture and design discussion with practical, hands-on coding.

 TDD Lunch and Learn Screencast

-This weekly screencast, which ran from May to September 2020, uses test-driven development (TDD) to develop a microservice and accompanying command-line application from scratch.
+This weekly screencast, which ran from May to September 2020, uses test-driven development (TDD) to develop a microservice and accompanying command-line application from scratch in JavaScript and Node.js.
 Each episode focuses on a new challenge.

 The series emphasizes real-world TDD, with a strong focus on “hard” problems such as networking and logging.
 Many of the episodes involve Nullables and other “Testing Without Mocks” patterns.
 If you’ve learned the basics of TDD and want to see how it works in the real world, this series is the perfect next step.